 Suddenly I step on my own pole, with full boot power right above the basket.
 The bamboo cracks!
 Shit happens, I think but keep calm.
-My daughter was kind enough to carry my poles to the lift while I carried her skis, which I had just laid on the snow to continue walking, as she threw my poles in front of me.
+My daughter was kind enough to carry my poles to the lift while I was carrying her skis, which I had just laid down on the snow to continue walking, as she threw my poles in front of me.
 The poles land perpendicular on top of her skis, straight ahead of me, in my direction of walking.
 But I notice too late, and the crack is a fact.

 Don’t worry – be happy!

 Five minutes later, the pole is fixed and functional as new again.
 My first cracked bamboo ski pole is soon just a memory of the past.
 If bamboo cracks, it does so along the fibers, and never breaks off completely.
 A few turns of tape do the trick and the rest of the week I don’t even think about the crack anymore.
 It is simply not noticeable.
 And when I get home from Borgafjäll, I easily replace the Tonkin cane with a new one.

 Calcutta bamboo – a “new” kind of bamboo perfect for ski poles

 Different bamboo types were used for ski poles as early as the 19th century, but from the 1920s and for decades after that, Tonkin bamboo (Pseudosasa amabilis) dominated.
 Tonkin has thicker cell walls and is stronger than other bamboo varieties of the same size and weight, while the nodes are barely noticeable.
 Tonkin got its western name from the bay in the South China Sea, where it was shipped from.